apigee-127/swagger-tools/docs/API.md

 * **code:** This is the error/warning code
 * **message:** This is the human readable message describing the error/warning
 * **path:** This is an array containing the _path_ to the Swagger document property that failed validation

+The Error object can also have an `inner` property with a list of nested errors where applicable.

 Here is an example error: